markhoney/mark.honeychurch.org/src/cv/parts/experience/gen-i.markdown

 #### Projects

 **_RightFax Upgrade._** I ran a project to migrate existing RightFax users to a new infrastructure.
-This process involved the building of new RightFax servers, installation of **Microsoft SQL clusters** (including setup of SAN disks) in both Production and DR environments, and the subsequent migration of fax mailboxes between servers.
+This process involved the building of new RightFax servers, installation of **Microsoft SQL clusters** (including setup of SAN disks) in both Production and DR environments and the subsequent migration of Fax mailboxes between servers.